 Best Area to Stay for Hipsters & City Lovers

-A more affordable alternative to staying in New York City
+A more affordable alternative to staying in New York.

-Hoboken boasts many great dining options and gives you the East Side NYC feel without even crossing the Hudson, though.
+Hoboken is one of the best places to visit in New Jersey and boasts many great dining options and gives you the East Side NYC feel without even crossing the Hudson, though.
 The beautiful brownstone architecture alone is one reason to visit.
 It’s also home to bustling nightlife with many bars having live music.

 Pros of Staying in Hoboken

 - Great architecture

 - Practically minutes from NYC via train or car

 - Parking is terrible; walk or use Uber

 - Some places are tight and can easily get crowded